medialab/minet/README.md

 As such, it has been designed to be:

-1. low-tech, as it requires minimal resources such as memory, CPUs or hard drive space and should be able to work on any low-cost PC.
+1. **low-tech**, as it requires minimal resources such as memory, CPUs or hard drive space and should be able to work on any low-cost PC.
-2. fault-tolerant, as it is able to recover when network is bad and retry HTTP calls when suitable.
+2. **fault-tolerant**, as it is able to recover when network is bad and retry HTTP calls when suitable.
 What's more, most of minet commands can be resumed if aborted and are designed to run for a long time (think days or months) without leaking memory.
-3. unix-compliant, as it can be piped easily and know how to work with the usual streams.
+3. **unix-compliant**, as it can be piped easily and know how to work with the usual streams.

 **Shortcuts**: [Command line documentation](./docs/cli.md), [Python library documentation](./docs/lib.md).